Call of Duty: Black Ops III: Development

 Call of Duty: Black Ops III is the twelfth game in the Call of Duty franchise, and the fourth entry in the Black Ops series.
 The game was the second to benefit under publisher Activision's three-year development cycle, the first being Call of Duty: Advanced Warfare.
 The cycle allows each of the development teams of the Call of Duty series (Infinity Ward, Treyarch, and Sledgehammer Games) to develop games in a three-year timespan, as opposed to the two allowed previously.
 Black Ops III uses a heavily modified version of the IW engine used previously in Black Ops II.

 On June 9, 2015, versions for the PlayStation 3 and Xbox 360 were confirmed to be under development by Beenox and Mercenary Technology.
 These versions lack some features available on other platforms, such as the game's campaign mode and the remaining DLC contents.
 On June 15, 2015, it was announced that as part of a new exclusivity deal with Sony Computer Entertainment, all downloadable content for future Call of Duty games, beginning with Black Ops III, would be released first on PlayStation platforms as timed exclusives.
 This ends a similar exclusivity deal with Microsoft dating back to Call of Duty 4: Modern Warfare.

 According to gaming journalist Jason Schreier, Call of Duty: Black Ops III was initially intended to include an open-world campaign, but was scrapped during development, resulting in a period of crunch for employees.

 A multiplayer beta was released for the PlayStation 4 on August 18, 2015, and was released for Windows and the Xbox One on August 26, 2015.
 All versions of the multiplayer beta ran for six days.

+In March 2026, Creative Director Jason Blundell stated that when the team regrouped during development of Black Ops III, they had around nine to ten months to make both the Campaign and Zombies modes, recalling that at the time the team "had nothing" and described the final result as "a miracle".